 - Changes in appetite, eating too much or less than usual, weight loss or gain

 - Loss of interest in activities that you used to enjoy

 - Thoughts of death or suicide

-“Your primary care physician will perform a thorough medical evaluation, including a personal and family psychiatric history and depression screening test and additional tests to make sure other medical problems are not contributing to depression symptoms,” says Dr. Torres.
-Alcohol and drug use, for example, can mimic some of the symptoms of depression, as can other conditions.
+“Your primary care physician will perform a thorough medical evaluation, including a personal and family psychiatric history, a screening and additional testing to make sure other medical problems are not contributing to depression symptoms,” says Dr. Shirkhodai.
+Alcohol and drug use can mimic some of the symptoms, as can other conditions, he adds.

 If you’re hesitant to seek treatment, talk to a friend or loved one or someone else you trust.
 If you think you might hurt yourself, call 911.